 Because Boot Camp is limited to 20 students, priority is given to students who have not participated in a boot camp before.
 If you have participated in a previous two-week Boot Camp, you can request to be placed on a wait list and will be able to register if seats are available one week before the camp begins.

 We encourage participants to form small self-motivated writing groups, participate in our other writing support programs, and meet with advisors at the Weingarten Learning Resource Center to sustain any momentum and writing habits they build during Boot Camp.

-Each day will include a 4-hour mandatory writing session from 9am to 1pm.
+Each day will include required group check-ins and individual writing sessions from 9:00 AM to 1:00 PM.
 Participants have the option to stay until 5pm.
 Weekends are off.

 Each participant will have an assigned work station, and must obey the Boot Camp Rules, which will be discussed during the orientation session of the Boot Camp.

 Boot Camp participants must bring their own laptops and all materials (e.g., books, data) that are necessary.
 These items can be secured in the Grad Center for the duration of Boot Camp.

 During the orientation session, we will have a rules discussion followed by a group workshop on organization and writing offered by the Weingarten Learning Resources Center.
 We encourage students to attend one advising session with a WLC Advisor at some point before the boot camp or during the two weeks of Camp.
 Students can bring drafts of their work, discuss topic and structure, future publications and work, etc. Weingarten staff will remain available on an on-call basis throughout the program for additional appointments, to help students overcome any habits or problems standing in the way of success.

 All participants are asked to make a serious commitment to the program.
 To encourage this sustained commitment, we charge $50 fee to participants who do not abide by the rules or complete the program.